piepworks/blaze-starter/README.md

 Big tech thinks everyone needs to [build aircraft carriers](https://youtu.be/KrPsyr8Ig6M?t=841), but all you need is a horse.

-From the makers of [Cassette Nest](https://cassettenest.com) and [Lists of Books](https://listsofbooks.com).
+From the makers of [Cassette Nest](https://cassettenest.com), [Book Stacks](https://bookstacks.app), and [Lists of Books](https://listsofbooks.com).
 We’ve distilled what we’ve learned, making all the little picky decisions so you don’t have to: just get to work on your project!

 <details>
   <summary><del>Batteries</del> <u>Reins and Saddle</u> included!</summary>